seccomiro/ai_travel/tripyo_development_plan.md

-# 🚀 AI Travel Platform - Development Plan
+# 🚀 Tripyo - Development Plan

 ## 📋 Executive Summary

-This development plan outlines the complete strategy for building an AI-powered travel planning platform that transforms trip planning from a research task into an intelligent, conversational experience.
-The platform will enable users to create personalized trips through AI chat, with real-time collaboration and comprehensive travel data integration.
+This development plan outlines the complete strategy for building Tripyo, an AI-powered travel planning platform that transforms trip planning from a research task into an intelligent, conversational experience.
+Tripyo enables users to create personalized trips through AI chat, with real-time collaboration and comprehensive travel data integration.

 **Core Value Proposition**: Conversational AI that learns user preferences and creates personalized travel itineraries through natural language interaction.